Secret symbols on Elizabeth's coins

 1.3КDec.
 17, 2024Монеты

 The medalist who gained worldwide fame spent only a few months in Russia.
-Nevertheless, this time proved sufficient for his works to take an honorable place among the outstanding pieces of medal art of the 18th century.
+Nevertheless, this time proved sufficient for his works to take an honorable place among the outstanding works of medal art of the 18th century.

 During this time, he gained popularity thanks to his series of medals depicting famous personalities and was able to establish himself as a talented master with many other remarkable works.

 The reasons for J.A.
 Dassier's arrival in Russia probably remain hidden from us.
 One can only assume that he was lured by the romance of a distant country, both attractive and mysterious to a European.
-In his Russian works, especially on the coins of Elizabeth Petrovna, one can indeed detect notes of romanticism.
+In his Russian works, especially on the coins of Elizaveta Petrovna, one can indeed detect notes of romanticism.

-The portrait in question was struck on a gold coin with a denomination of 10 rubles and on silver rubles.
+The portrait in question was minted on a gold coin with a denomination of 10 rubles and on silver rubles.
 In his work "Corpus of Russian Coins," Grand Duke George Mikhailovich mentions two variants of ruble dies created by Dassier.

 Lovers of the exotic and followers of R. Zander, inclined to see secret signs in defects on the working surface of dies, can supplement their observations with a constant defect on the obverse of ruble No. 300.1.
 This unique element attracts the attention of collectors and researchers, sparking discussions about hidden meanings or errors made during the minting process.